 Annual ryegrass must be swathed.
-Days to maturity is comparable to barley.
+The number of days to reach full maturity is similar to barley.

 Annual ryegrass is usually harvested 7 to 10 days after cutting.
 Either conventional or rotary combines can be used.
-Annual ryegrass is considered dry at 11% moisture, but can be harvested at 14% and dried in an aeration bin.
+Annual ryegrass is considered dry at 11% moisture, but can be harvested at 14% so long as aeration is used to cool the seed and remove excess moisture.
 Heat cannot be used as it can affect germination.